+Figure 16 – Virtual Belfry – “Own Rope” Turned Off

 Delay Timer Calibration

 For accurate simulation of the real bells, the simulator requires that the delay timer for each bell is set so that the delay applied after Simulator Interface sends the strike signal to the Simulator (at exactly the point at which the real bell passes through bottom dead centre of its swing) results in the simulator sounding at the same time that the open bell would have struck.
 This delay time is specific to each bell, but for most bells is somewhere around 0.5s (or 500 milliseconds).